QBeukelman/TomTom-Hackathon-2022/README.md

 ### Day 2

 Our team was able to configure and run the `TomTom Digital Cockpit` application using the `AutomotiveAndroidEmulator` in AndroidStudio, following the tutorial [tomtom-digital-cockpit/documentation](https://developer.tomtom.com/tomtom-digital-cockpit/documentation/getting-started/introduction).
+Often the emulator in AndroidStudio was slow to load, making development time consuming.

 ### Day 3